glassiddo/ggplot2_guide_for_ai_agents/README.md

 # ggplot2 Plotting Guide

-*Design rules for clean, publication-ready charts in R. Apply these over ggplot2 defaults — always.* Inspired by Saloni's guide and other sources.
+*Design rules for charts in R. Apply these over ggplot2 defaults.* Inspired by Saloni's guide to data visualization and other great sources.

 ---